 For Web Content Management (WCM) sites (i.e., public-facing websites) you have the ability to control the HTML so you can define the level you will support.
 Please do not design for IE6 support.
 OK?
 Thank you.

 Installation and Setup

 This looks pretty much the same as it did with SP2010.
 The prerequisites installer still exists (though with different command line parameters to reflect the different prerequisites).
 Setup and the configuration wizard are the same.
-Not much has changed so in theory my previous posts about automating setup and configuring the farm with PowerShell still apply.

 The first big change Mitch presented was Shredded Storage.
 This is pretty cool (I can't find any info on TechNet, I really wish I could link to something).
 The goal of Shredded Storage is to make changes within the database equal to the size of the change, rather than to the size of the file.
 Essentially only the bits in a file that have changed (during an edit) are saved to the database.
 Lets take a look at how this works.

 SharePoint 2010 uses the File Synchronization via SOAP of HTTP API (FSSHTTP, or "Cobalt") to transfer Office files between the WFE and the user.
 This API sends only the changes, however, once the user saves a document back to the SharePoint the WFE has to query SQL for the full file to compare and merge the change, then resaves the item back to SQL.
 When working with versions, each record in the table for a file's version contains a full copy of the version (e.g., generally a 1 MB file with 10 versions takes up 10 MB of disk).
 SharePoint 2013 uses Shredded Storage to reduce this duplication of data and save only the changes made during an edit to the database.
 This in effect means a file could consist of several records in a database, the sum of all records constituting the current version.